logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

    :local:
    :depth: 3

-Data linked to Beyond Blue The Way Back extension is included in all of these Program Types.
+Data linked to the Universal Aftercare program, and the previous Beyond Blue The Way Back extension, is included in all of these Program Types.
-In order to partition reports by Way Back data a separate selection has been provided.
+In order to partition reports by Universal Aftercare and Way Back data a separate selection has been provided.

 The PMHC data source does not include any hAPI headspace extension data.